misterseyiayeni/onlineboutique-infra/README.md

 Enter this to create a key for "postgres":

-aws ec2 create-key-pair --key-name postgreskey --query "KeyMaterial" --output text > postgreskey.pem
+- aws ec2 create-key-pair --key-name postgreskey --query "KeyMaterial" --output text > postgreskey.pem

 Verify
-aws ec2 describe-key-pairs --query "KeyPairs[*].KeyName"
+- aws ec2 describe-key-pairs --query "KeyPairs[*].KeyName"
+- Ensure that the provate key is downloaded to your machine

 Should show: